The door to Door County

 Now it has a music studio and rooms decorated by musicians.
 The breakfast area evokes a 1950s dinner.

 Stone Harbor is a sprawling resort and convention center along the bayfront, two blocks from downtown.

 Shops and cafes flourish downtown.

-Downtown, Dal Santo's offers good Italian food as well as entrees like Norwegian salmon and whiskey-glazed tenderloin.
+Downtown, Crate serves seafood, sushi and steaks.
+Trattoria Dal Santo offers good Italian food as well as entrees like Norwegian salmon and whiskey-glazed tenderloin.
 On the corner, the Inn at Cedar Crossing has a wide-ranging menu of comfort food at reasonable prices.